foxydot/infinitive/wp-content/plugins/recent-posts-plus/readme.txt

 Added new inline date formatting.
 See documentation for more info.

 = 1.0.3 =
-Fixed issue with limiting excerpt chars
+Fixed issue with limiting excerpt chars.

 = 1.0.2 =
-Fixes issues with widget options panel
+Fixes issues with widget options panel.

 = 1.0.1 =
 Fixes rendering issue.

 = 1.0.0 =
-Initial release
+Initial release.

 == Documentation ==